 McKenzie Cantrell is an employment lawyer affiliated with the Maxwell Street Legal Clinic, in Lexington, Kentucky, where she works with low-income refugees and immigrants to uncover instances of wage theft and income disparities.
-She travels and gives presentations about employment law, wage theft and what workers’ options are if they have problems with compensation.
+Cantrell, who is also a state representative for part of Jefferson County, travels and gives presentations about employment law, wage theft and what workers’ options are if they have problems with compensation.

 “Sometimes you can just see on someone’s face, the fact that they have lost money over the course of their career, and it really affects you as someone who doesn’t want to see working people lose money and struggle in a low-income job,” Cantrell said.

 Many of Cantrell’s clients work in the service and construction sectors, and many are women and minorities

 Data from the Economic Policy Institute show that women and people of color in the workforce earn less, on average, than white, male workers.
 In the Ohio Valley region this ‘wage gap’ hovers around 20 percent: In Kentucky, Ohio, and West Virginia an African American worker will earn on average 82 cents for every dollar a white worker earns.
 For women, it’s about 78 cents.
 And that gap persists even as education levels rise among workers.